 4 – The grace of resistance

-As discussed earlier, in the first part of my life I saw our finite world as the only truth, till I finally realized the infinity that had been immanent in my reality all along.
+As discussed before, in the first part of my life I saw our finite world as the only truth, till I finally realized the infinity that had been immanent in my reality all along.
 In my view now, there are two realities: the infinite and the finite one.
 The infinite includes the finite but transcends it.
 The finite, in turn, is a partial manifestation of infinity.

 One of the most fundamental intuitive insights I’ve had about the relationship between the Infinite and the finite is also one of the most difficult to convey in words.
 I shall appeal to your own felt intuitions in an attempt to make this insight recognizableto you, as opposed to trying to prove or substantiate it in an objective manner.